Dollar Tree to close up to 390 Family Dollar stores

-Dollar Tree Inc., based in Chesapeake, Virginia, acquired Family Dollar in 2015 for almost $9 billion.
+While prices are lower at Dollar Tree, Neil Saunders, managing director of GlobalData Retail, noted that Family Dollar has a more urban customer who has a lower income than the average Dollar Tree shopper.
+Most of the purchases at Family Dollar are done on a strict budget, he added.

+“Dollar Tree has a much broader customer base, which includes more affluent shoppers,” Saunders wrote.
+“There are a lot more discretionary purchases made at Dollar Tree, despite the fact all products are a dollar or under.
+Visits to a Dollar Tree are not always made out of necessity.
+A lot of people go there out of curiosity and to see what’s on offer.”

-The company said Wednesday that it’s seeking rent concessions from landlords at the 84 stores closed late last year and if it doesn’t get them, it’ll speed up the pace of store closings to as many as 390 locations.
+The company said Wednesday that it’s seeking rent concessions on the potential 390 stores they want closed.
 Dollar Tree closes about 75 stores annually.

 The company had 15,237 stores in 48 states and five Canadian provinces as of Feb.
 2.